projectara/greybus-spec/source/hardware_model.rst

 Interface States
 ^^^^^^^^^^^^^^^^

 An *Interface State* is a tuple containing "sub-state" values.
-This represents state within the Frame related to each Interface Block.

-As stated above, each Interface Block in a Greybus System has an associated Interface State.
-The value of an Interface State varies over time, but its contents are well defined before a Greybus Operation's request is transmitted or its response is received.
+Each Interface State is defined by the specific values of its sub-states.
+Each Interface Block in a Greybus System has an associated Interface State, which represents its state within the Frame.

-Changes to the value of an Interface State are defined by any Operation which may alter an Interface State.
 The initial value of each Interface State is given in :ref:`hardware-model-initial-states`.
+An Interface Block's Interface State is well-defined at the time a Greybus Operation's request message is transmitted or response message is received.
+A Greybus Operation can lead to a change to one or more sub-state values, and consequently change the Interface State associated with an Interface Block.

-Some Operations additionally define transient changes to Interface State values that take place after the request is transmitted, but before the response is received.
+.. ???
+Some Operations additionally define transient changes to
+       sub-state values that take place after the request is transmitted, but before the response is received.

 The names of the sub-states of each Interface State are as follows, along with an overview of their meaning within a Greybus System.